aquaductape/solid-dismiss/README.md

 ## Using SSR

+**Note:** on solid-start version `0.1.1` and above, no need update vite config with ssr.noExternal, it happens automatically.

 On SSR frameworks such as [Astro](https://docs.astro.build/en/guides/integrations-guide/solid-js/) or [solid-start](https://github.com/solidjs/solid-start), you need to include `["solid-dismiss"]` value to the `noExternal` property in the vite config file.

 ```js